15xa/SpendNot/README.md

 npm install
 cd client && npm install && cd ..
 Configure Environment Variables:
-Create a .env file in the root directory with your configurations (e.g., MONGO_URI, PORT).
+Create a .env file in the root directory with your configurations

 Run the Application: